Perspective | Golf has never seen anyone like Bryson DeChambeau

 With a 325-yard driving average that led the Open field, DeChambeau sometimes unleashed towering 380-yard bombs, going over trees that were thought impossible to challenge.
 With wonderful visualization, he was also third in scrambling.
 If it can be imagined, it can be practiced — and thus perfected.

-Typical of this passion to improve, DeChambeau has also working in the last couple of years on figuring out how he should act so he deserves to be better liked by you.
+Typical of this passion to improve, DeChambeau has worked in the past couple of years on figuring out how he should act so he deserves to be better liked by you.
 He’s not trying to con fans.
 He’s just trying to figure out this problem: What makes people like other golfers?

 Less ego, especially if you have tons of it?
 Okay, I can do that.
 Smile when you feel the urge?
 Sure, because he has a sense of humor.
 Show genuine appreciation?
 Why not?